-- Notification of termination by the Black Start Unit owner (whether termination is due to deactivation of the Black Start Unit or that the Black Start Unit owner no longer seeks to provide Black Start Service) in accordance with Schedule 6A of the PJM OATT; - Identification by Transmission Owner (TO) or PJM of new or changed black start needs as a result of a review of its restoration plan; - Procurement of black start resources in the event that the Black Start Selection Process described in Section 10.1 of this Manual fails to procure adequate black start resources to meet reliability criteria for procuring black start as provided for in PJM Manual M36.
+- Notification of termination by the Black Start Unit or Fuel Assured Black Start Unit owner (whether termination is due to deactivation of the Black Start Unit or that the Black Start Unit owner no longer seeks to provide Black Start Service) in accordance with Schedule 6A of the PJM OATT; - 2.
+Identification by Transmission Owner (TO) or PJM of new or changed black start needs as a result of a review of its restoration plan; - 3.
+Procurement of black start resources in the event that the Black Start Selection Process described in Section 10.1 of this Manual fails to procure adequate black start resources to meet reliability or fuel assurance criteria for procuring black start as provided for in PJM Manual M36.